 Ranveer Singh And Deepika Padukone Visit Tirupati Temple On Their First Wedding Anniversary

 Actors Ranveer Singh and Deepika Padukone started their first wedding anniversary celebration by visiting Tirupati and they offered prayers to Lord Balaji and Padmavati.
 Reports say that they will fly to Amritsar and offer prayers at the Golden temple.
 While Deepika can be seen clad in a beautiful red saree, Ranveer looked majestic in his beige sherwani with golden works.
 The actress took to Instagram and shared a photo of herself along with Ranveer.
-In the photo, they both can be seen sharing a light moment.
+In the photo, they both can be seen sharing a lighter moment.
 See pictures here:

 Their Love Story